stefanRitter/buzzr/worker/behaviour.md

 improvements
 ===========
-- get language from google translate api
+- get language from google translate api, if not English error out: sorry we only support queries in english at this point. please email: help@buzzr.io